Overview of the Arizona State University (ASU) – American Campus Partnership

 ASU has used virtually every type of privatized financial structure, including the 501(c)3 foundation and 63-20 corporation not-for-profit structures, tax-exempt debt with subordinate developer equity, and various developer equity programs.
 Under the leadership of university President Michael Crow, ASU desired a financial plan that would improve its housing options for students while preserving its balance sheet.
 The university formed a partnership with ACC with the launch of a pioneering transaction program called American Campus Equity (ACE®).

 The first ACE project on the main campus, Vista del Sol, opened in 2008 as apartment-style housing serving upper-division undergraduates and included retail.
 In the years since, the partnership has evolved with additional product types and extended to a satellite campus.
-ACC projects include a complete mixed-use honors college with housing, food service and academic faculty space (Barrett Honors College); freshman housing and dining facilities on West Campus; redevelopment of an iconic campus landmark (Manzanita Hall); and expansion of the original undergrad housing (Villas at Vista del Sol).
+ACC projects include a complete mixed-use honors college with housing, food service and academic faculty space (Barrett Honors College); freshman housing and dining facilities on West Campus; redevelopment of an iconic campus landmark (Manzanita Hall); expansion of the original undergrad housing (Villas at Vista del Sol); suite-style apartments for the Ira A. Schools of Engineering (Tooker House); and Greek housing (Greek Leadership Village).
 This is all achieved with zero taxpayer dollars.

 In early 2009, ASU approached American Campus with a true dilemma for the university.
 What to do with Manzanita Hall?
 Built in 1966 using an advanced post-tensioned concrete structure, the residence hall had served as the first home away from home for thousands of ASU freshman.
 It had become a beloved campus landmark that had outlasted its original usefulness.
 While it was always a sound and structurally safe building, the residence hall’s systems were outdated and expensive to maintain.
 Interior spaces were cramped, dim and uninviting to the modern university student.